Martha Ryan

 • Level 1 Gottman Method Couples Therapy

-While life can be difficult and sometimes overwhelming, Martha believes that there is hope and change is possible where individuals can experience freedom and victory.
+While life can be difficult and sometimes overwhelming, Martha believes that there is hope and change is possible where individuals can experience freedom and and victory.
 Through the counseling process, she meets individuals where they are and assists them in reaching their goals.
-Martha seeks to encourage and equip others to overcome longstanding fear, harmful patterns and emotional pain.
+Martha seeks to encourage and equip others to overcome longstanding fear, harmful patterns and emotional pain.Martha helps individuals as they identify their beliefs that may be negatively affecting their lives.
+She believes it is important to reframe unhealthy beliefs that can impact their view of God, self and others.

-Martha helps individuals as they identify their beliefs that may be negatively affecting their lives.
-She helps individuals reframe unhealthy beliefs that can effect their view of God, self and others.
 She counsels with attention to the whole person: body, mind and spirit.
 Martha believes that change is possible by God’s grace.

-In her free time, Martha enjoys spending time with family and friends, being at the lake, traveling and exercise.
+In her free time, Martha enjoys spending time with family and friends, being at the lake, reading, traveling and exercise.